 Javelina is one of the rare full packages on Rainey where you can drink beer, wine, and liquor - and get a solid meal until 1:30am (later than any other spot on the street).
 The layout of the space is a bit broken up - there’s an indoor bar, then seating both inside and out - but you shouldn’t have trouble finding a table to hang at.
 Their miga burger with a fried egg on top and blackened fish tacos make for a perfect dinner before your night takes off, and their fried chicken tacos and pork chile cheese fries are a great late-night option if you’re still hungry.
 The last kitchen to close on Rainey Street holds a special place in our heart.

 From the hot pink living room, to the black and white tile bar, to the giant sign out on the patio screaming DRINK UP at you, this bar appears to have been designed not only for drinking, but also for having its photo taken.
-It’s the kind of place where big groups like to come at the peak of their night.
-The side deck is where you want to be.
+It’s the kind of place where big groups like to come at the peak of their night - and the side deck is where you want to be.

-Clive was the first bar on the street, and you come here to drink mezcal (in particular, you go to the semi-secret bar in a small shack out back to drink mezcal).
+Clive is where you go here to drink mezcal, in particular, at the semi-secret bar in a small shack out back.
 If you do want to be outside, the back patio is nice and spacious, too.
 Think of it as the cooler older brother of Rainey.

 Lots of bars on Rainey are good for dates, but if you’re trying to seal the deal, we’d suggest you start with Lucille.
 The wood-framed house is a beautiful spot, complete with candlelight, fancy drinks (get the El Jefe), hammocks, tons of outdoor seating, and cozy indoor booths.
 And there are two bar options, which makes the push-and-shove-for-a-drink game much less intense.